Last week, a discussion was held at the first meeting room of the National Assembly in South Korea.

 Even Estonia conducts electronic voting regularly.

-Yet, Korea is still "under review."
+However, South Korea is still "under review."
 It's ironic that a country known for its IT prowess can't manage to conduct voting online.

 In today's world, electronic documents, electronic signatures, and even transfers of hundreds of thousands of dollars can be done online.

-It feels like Korea can do it but chooses not to.
+It feels like South Korea can do it but chooses not to.
 Meanwhile, overseas Koreans with voting rights are facing the same inconveniences.

 This is the reality.
 So, achieving even a 10% turnout is quite remarkable.

-Interestingly, there are already several related bills in the National Assembly, yet they are not being properly discussed.
+Another interesting point is that there are already several related bills in the National Assembly, yet they are not being properly discussed.

 That statement is correct.
 However, the lack of corresponding action is the problem.

 It is physically close to impossible.
-Whether through mail-in voting, electronic voting, or at least significantly reducing the registration process, something needs to change.
+Whether it's mail-in voting, electronic voting, or at least significantly reducing the registration process, something needs to change.
 If nothing changes, we will continue to hover around the 10% mark.

 Whenever such discussions arise, there is always a comment about needing to be "cautious."